justinethier/husk-scheme/docs/Continuations.markdown

 	(handle 20)
 	 -> 22

-Simple enough - handle is assigned to the continuation that occurs immediately before evaluating `+`.
-We can then use that object to revisit this computation at any time.
-The article itself is short and I recommend reading through the article for a more detailed explanation.
+This is simple enough: `handle` is assigned to the continuation that occurs immediately before evaluating `+`.
+By storing the continuation up in a variable, we can use it later on in the program to revisit this computation.
+This also demonstrates an important point - a continuation may be captured at any point in the code, even in the middle of evaluating part of a larger expression.
+The linked article is short and I recommend reading through for a more detailed explanation.

 ## Continuation Passing Style
 The [Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) page provides several possible approaches for implementing continuations.
 Looking back, it seems obvious to use continuation passing style (CPS) to implement continuations in husk, as Haskell supports higher order functions.